Background pattern

 2. Connect the administration equipment.
 Consult the instructions accompanying the equipment for connection, priming, and administration of the solution.

-1. Techniques for injecting added medication
+1. Techniques for Injecting Added Medication

-1. Disinfect the injection site.
+1. Disinfect the injection point.

-2. Using a syringe with a 19 (1.10 mm) to 22 (0.70 mm) gauge needle, puncture the resellable injection site and inject.
+2. Using a syringe with a 19-gauge (1.10 mm) to 22-gauge (0.70 mm) needle, puncture the resealable injection point and inject.

-Caution: Do not store bags with added medication.
+Precaution: Do not store bags with added medication.

-1. Close the clamp on the equipment.
+1. Close the equipment clamp.

-2. Disinfect the injection site.
+2. Disinfect the injection point.

-3. Using a syringe with a 19 (1.10 mm) to 22 (0.70 mm) gauge needle, puncture the resellable injection site and inject.
+3. Using a syringe with a 19-gauge (1.10 mm) to 22-gauge (0.70 mm) needle, puncture the resealable injection point and inject.

 6. Mix the solution and medication carefully.

-1. Incompatibilities of added medications
+1. Incompatibilities of Added Medications

 As with all parenteral solutions, the incompatibility of added medications to the solution in the Clear-Flex bag must be verified before addition.